Korean shamanism

-Korean shamanism, also known as rr, is a religion from Korea.
+Korean shamanism, also known as Muism or Musok, is a religion from Korea.
 Scholars of religion classify it as a folk religion and sometimes regard it as one facet of a broader Korean vernacular religion distinct from Buddhism, Daoism, and Confucianism.
-There is no central authority in control of musok, with much diversity of belief and practice evident among practitioners.
+There is no central authority in control of Muism, with much diversity of belief and practice evident among practitioners.

-A polytheistic religion, rr revolves around deities and ancestral spirits.
+A polytheistic religion, Muism revolves around gods and ancestral spirits.
 Central to the tradition are ritual specialists, the majority of them female, called rr.
 In English they have sometimes been called "shamans", although the accuracy of this term is debated among anthropologists.
-The rr serve as mediators between paying clients and the supernatural world, employing divination to determine the cause of their clients' misfortune.
+The rr serve as mediators between humans and the supernatural world.
 They also perform rr rituals, during which they offer food and drink to the gods and spirits or entertain them with storytelling, song, and dance. rr may take place in a private home or in a rr shrine, often located on a mountain.
 The rr divide into regional sub-types, the largest being the rr or mr, historically dominant in Korea's northern regions, whose rituals involve them being personally possessed by deities or ancestral spirits.
 Another type is the mr of eastern and southern regions, whose rituals entail spirit mediumship but not possession.

-Elements of the rr tradition may derive from prehistory.
+The origins of Muism are unclear but the earliest historical references to rr date to the 12th century.
 During the Joseon period, Confucian elites suppressed the rr with taxation and legal restrictions, deeming their rites to be improper.
-From the late 19th century, modernisers – many of whom were Christian – characterised rr as rr (superstition) and supported its suppression.
-During the Japanese occupation of the early 20th century, nationalistically oriented folklorists began promoting the idea that rr represented Korea's ancient religion and a manifestation of its national culture; an idea later heavily promoted by rr themselves.
+From the late 19th century, modernisers – many of them Christian – characterised Muism as rr (superstition) and supported its suppression.
+During the Japanese occupation of the early 20th century, nationalistically oriented folklorists began promoting the idea that Muism represented Korea's ancient religion and a manifestation of its national culture; an idea later heavily promoted by rr themselves.
 In the mid-20th century, persecution of rr continued in North Korea and through the New Community Movement in South Korea.
 More positive appraisal of the rr occurred in South Korea from the late 1970s onward, especially as practitioners were associated with the rr pro-democracy movement and came to be regarded as a source of Korean cultural identity.

-rr is primarily found in South Korea, where there are around 200,000 rr, although practitioners are also found abroad.
-While Korean attitudes to religion have historically been fairly inclusive, allowing for syncretism between rr and Buddhism, the rr have nevertheless long been marginalised.
-Disapproval of rr, often regarded as charlatans, remains widespread in South Korea, especially among Christians. rr has also influenced some Korean new religions, such as Cheondoism and Jeungsanism.
+Muism is primarily found in South Korea, where there are over 200,000 rr, although practitioners are also found abroad.
+While Korean attitudes to religion have historically been fairly inclusive, allowing for syncretism between Muism and Buddhism, the rr have nevertheless long been marginalised.
+Disapproval of rr, often regarded as charlatans, remains widespread in South Korea, especially among Christians.